kru5e/betterbahn/COOLIFY_DEPLOYMENT.md

    - Ensure DNS records are pointing to Cloudflare

 3. **Health check failures**
+   - Application takes 60+ seconds to start (increased start period to handle this)
+   - Next.js not binding to all interfaces (fixed with `HOSTNAME=0.0.0.0`)
    - Check if the application is responding on port 3000
-   - Verify the `/api/health` endpoint is accessible
+   - Verify the root `/` endpoint is accessible (simplified health check)
-   - Review application logs for errors
+   - Review application logs for startup errors

 ### Useful Commands